 Joining returning Changing Rooms favourite Laurence Llewelyn-Bowen are designers Jordan Cluroe and Russell Whitehead of 2LG Studio.

-Cluroe and Whitehead said: “The childhood versions of ourselves are mind-blown to be part of the new Changing Rooms and, as designers, we are beyond excited to take on this challenge.
+Whitehead and Cluroe, below, said: “The childhood versions of ourselves are mind-blown to be part of the new Changing Rooms and, as designers, we are beyond excited to take on this challenge.

 “Our design style is about empowerment, kindness and pride - making homes that lift your spirits and facilitate your best life.
 Creativity is powerful so we love that Changing Rooms is back because, in many ways, it was the beginning of our own creative journeys.
 How incredible that we get to be a part of the next step.”

 Replacing ‘Handy’ Andy will be carpenter and joiner Tibby Singh, who has 15 years in the trade and is a winner of BBC's Young Carpenter of the Year.

 "I'm humbled to be a part of Changing Rooms which is such an iconic TV show!” said Singh.

 “I'm privileged to be working alongside Laurence Llewelyn-Bowen and 2LG to create some amazing makeovers and bring their designs to life.
 Touch wood everything goes to plan!”

 Laurence Llewelyn-Bowen, below, added: “There’s no room for beige in our homes and, just as it was in the 90s, Changing Rooms is once more the homestyle antidote to Britain’s blues (and greys and taupes, and even magnolia).